 - Automatic scaling.

-- Free website migrations.
+- Free website migrations and hack fixes.

 - Quick SSD storage.